Using Essential Oils

 Joint Pain: Frankincense; Copaiba, Lavender; Josiah's Pain Blend

-Please see the chart below showing the lymphatic system, which helps locate areas with concentrations of lymph nodes which are an excellent place to use diluted oils for immune support.
+Please see the chart below showing the lymphatic system, which helps locate areas with concentrations of lymph nodes which are an good place to use diluted oils for immune support.

 (oils recommended are not exhaustive but some general suggestions)

-Add 2 - 12 drops (depending on essential oil) into a teaspoon of honey, milk, or a carrier oil like grape seed/jojoba oil then add to bath.
+Add a few drops (depending on essential oil) into a teaspoon of honey, milk, or a carrier oil like grape seed/jojoba oil then add to bath.
 Use caution as the bath will be slippery.

 In general, baths are useful to: